 We ensure the classes they attend take place in a safe and non-judgemental environment, where the process is enjoyable, disciplined, challenging, interactive and most of all creative, supportive, and nourishing.

-Superarts gives local children many opportunities they may not otherwise have.
-Currently these include students in the West End hit show Charlie & The Chocolate Factory, and have included students in Matilda, The Lion King, Billy Elliot, Annie, Bugsy Malone and the last two productions of Oliver at The London Palladium plus other West End productions and one-off events.
-Other students have travelled abroad to perform in numerous shows and events for well known corporate companies, whilst a large group were honoured to have performed at Buckingham Palace in front of Her Majesty The Queen.
+Superarts gives local children many opportunities and some of our students appear on TV, in film and theatre; including West End hit productions such as Matilda, The Lion King, Billy Elliot, Annie, Charlie & The Chocolate Factory, Oliver, and Bugsy Malone plus pantos and other events.
+Students have travelled abroad to perform in numerous shows and events for well-known corporate, fashion and sports companies, whilst a large group were honoured to have performed at Buckingham Palace in front of HRH, Her Majesty The Queen.

-Throughout the year, students are also encouraged to participate in events for various charities, both local and of world renown.
-They are as comfortable performing in front of their own community at a local Mayesta as they were participating in a specifically devised fund raising theatre production for Anti-Slavery International.
-This show took place at The Linbury Studio Theatre, Royal Opera House, which was a great honour for all the young people involved, and raised a much needed £25,000 for the charity.
-Projects like these not only give the students an opportunity to perform and express their talent, but to gain awareness of their peers and of the world they inhabit.
+Throughout the year, students are also encouraged to participate in events for various charities, both local and world renown.
+They are as comfortable performing in front of their own community at a local Mayesta as they are participating in a specifically devised fund raising theatre production.
+We created a bespoke production for the charity Anti-Slavery International, which took place at The Linbury Studio Theatre, Royal Opera House.
+This was a great honour for all involved, and raised a much needed £25,000 for the charity.
+Projects like these not only give the students an opportunity to perform and express their talent, but to gain awareness of their peers and the world they inhabit.

 After leaving Superarts, numerous students go onto college or university for further vocational training, and many have followed this by working professionally in the performing arts industry in television, film and theatre.
 Others have established their own performing arts schools around the globe, from the UK to Australia.